vieenrose/SLAM/README.md

 ## How to cite us ##

-L. Liu, A. Lacheret-Dujour, N. Obin (2018), *AUTOMATIC MODELLING AND LABELLING OF SPEECH PROSODY: WHAT’S NEW WITH SLAM+ ?*.
+L. Liu, A. Lacheret-Dujour, N. Obin (2018), AUTOMATIC MODELLING AND LABELLING OF SPEECH PROSODY: WHAT’S NEW WITH SLAM+ ?.
+In *ICPhS*.

 ## Bibliography ##